- Exhibition Premieres at Amarillo Museum of Art -

 Represssion 1, 2018, Oil on wood, vinyl, thread

 Garcia, initially drawn to sculpture but hindered by a lack of materials during the Special Period, shifted her focus to painting during her studies at ISA.
 Her persistent desire to create mixed media art led her to incorporate diverse materials such as wires, newspapers, lace, lead, hair, and blood into her work.
 These everyday objects serve as poignant reflections of family life, societal stigmas, and the essence of womanhood.
 The threads intricately superimposed and woven into her portraits symbolize the silent burdens and barriers experienced by women, highlighting the complex interplay between fragility and resilience in the face of censorship and repression.
-Through the embroidery and weaving
+Through the embroidery and weaving in her paintings, Garcia underscores the fundamental role these traditional crafts played in her upbringing and daily life as a Cuban woman.

-“The self-portrait has been a constant in my work.
+"The self-portrait has been a constant in my work.
 I'm not interested in talking about my own life, rather about the universal feminine experience.
-The work is an invitation to reflect on life, history, gender contradictions, memories, and the political and social environment by means of an existential discourse with multiple implications.
+The work is an invitation to reflect on life, history, gender contradictions, memories, and the political and social environment by means of an existential discourse with multiple implications.”

 - About the Artist -